This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 Closely related to the Italian race, cordovans are used mainly for tracking the genetic makeup due to the wide variance in color.

-While not technically a race in its own, feral honey bees are more likely to be acclimated to the area in which they are found.
+While not technically a race of its own, feral honey bees are more likely to be acclimated to the area in which they are found.

 Likely acclimated to the area they are present in